vonwenm/golang-cassandra/README.md

-Project for applying the Cassandra schema and installing a **dockerized** Cassandra.
+Project for applying the Cassandra schema and installing a **dockerized** Cassandra for Track project.

 ## Usage